the-turing-way/the-turing-way/book/website/communication/research-objects/ro-implementation.md

 Among the existing tools and related infrastructure to curate and create ROs, we provide below some of them which are currently in operation:

 - [workflowHub](https://workflowhub.eu/) focuses on workflow-centric ROs and supports any workflow in its native repository.
-- [RoHub](https://reliance.rohub.org/) allows to create, manage (live research Object) and preserve research work.
+- [RoHub](https://reliance.rohub.org/) allows to create, manage (live Research Object) and preserve research work.
 It also supports reuse and forking of existing Research Objects as well as the possibility to directly access and visualise data (data-centric RO) or to execute (executable RO).
 There is a GUI and a Python API for managing ROs.
 - [BioCompute Objects](https://www.biocomputeobject.org/) is a community-driven initiative to build a framework for standardisation and sharing computations and analyses generated from [High-throughput sequencing](https://en.wikipedia.org/wiki/High-throughput_sequencing).